Joe Ekins: Speculation surrounding Wittmann’s death

-In a 1985 issue of After the Battle Magazine, Les Taylor, a wartime member of the 1st Northamptonshire Yeomanry, claimed that Ekins was responsible for the destruction of Wittmann's tank.
+Wittmann's body was discovered in 1983 which prompted a new investigation into the circumstances of his death.
+In a 1985 issue of After the Battle, a popular military magazine, conducted an investigation.
+Les Taylor, a wartime member of the 1st Northamptonshire Yeomanry, claimed that Ekins was responsible for the destruction of Wittmann's tank.
 Veteran and historian Ken Tout, a member of the same unit, also published a similar account crediting Ekins.
+The battle was recorded in the Regimental War Diary entry for the 8th August, giving the Tiger tank turret numbers as 312, 007 and 314, tank 007 was Wittmann's.
 Historians have supported this position and it is the widely accepted version of events.
 According to Hart, Ekins's unit was positioned in a wood on the right flank of the advancing Tiger tanks.
 At approximately 12:47, they engaged them, halting the attack and killing Wittmann.